Designations Congruent with Things: Chapter 9

 “Likely because they don’t have significant cognitive dissonance,” Hermann says.
 “Because they’re compatible.”

 “Is that even really a thing?”
-Newt asks.
+Newt lets a decade of skepticism slow-melt into his tone.
 “A discrete thing?
 Discrete in a mathematical sense?
-Digital rather than analog?
-You know what I’m saying, maybe?
-I’m still not sure.”
+Digital rather than analog?”

-“You just posited our own fundamental incompatibility,” Hermann says, “in such a way that implies you view it discretely.”
+“You just posited our own fundamental incompatibility,” Hermann counters, “in such a way that implies you view it discretely.”

-“Yeah, I think there’s probably a minimal threshold that you need to hit so that you don’t throw up over Nietzsche or weep over Freddie Mercury, which will, someday, happen to you, if it hasn’t happened yet, presuming there is justice in the world, which there might not be.
-Once you hit that threshold though, it’s an analogue thing, like, more compatible or less compatible—better at sword-mediated kaiju evisceration, or you know, tragically less good, as the case may be.
-The thing is, though, is that we actually turned out to be pretty awesome at extracting information, better than I was on my own, mainly because I, prior to six hours ago, was less solid on the quantum mechanical underpinnings of dimensional transit—I also, for your information, found it less staggeringly hilarious than I do now that after all those string-theory-doesn’t-belong-in-science-because-it-can’t-be-directly-tested protestations that the whole shebang gets proven to have empirical validity by monsters—” oh god, he is going tolose it, this is not funny, this is not even remotely amusing.
+“Yeeeeaaaah, I think there’s probably a minimal threshold that you need to hit so you don’t throw up over Nietzsche or weep over Freddie Mercury, which will, someday, happen to you, if it hasn’t happened yet, presuming there is justice in the world, which there might not be.
+Once you hit that threshold though, it’s an analog thing, like, more compatible or less compatible—better at sword-mediated kaiju evisceration, or y’know, tragically less good, as the case may be.
+The thing is, though—we actually turned out to be pretty awesome at extracting information, better than I was on my own, mainly because I, prior to six hours ago, was less solid on the quantum mechanical underpinnings of dimensional transit.
+I also, for your information, found it less staggeringly hilarious than I do now that after all those string-theory-doesn’t-belong-in-science-because-it-can’t-be-directly-tested protestations the whole shebang gets proven to have empirical validity by monsters—” oh god, he’s going to lose it, this is not funny, this is not even remotely amusing.
 “By monsters.
-Literally eating cities—“ he can barely string a sentence together with the effort of suppressing laughter that is, for sure, one hundred percent, guaranteed to end up squarely in sobbing.
+Literally eating cities—” he can barely string a sentence together with the effort of suppressing laughter that is, for sure, one hundred percent, guaranteed to end up squarely in sobbing.

-Hermann is doing a really terrible job helping him out because he’s clearly trying not to laugh and doing it about as badly as Newt would expect.
+Hermann’s doing a really terrible job helping him out because he’s also trying not to laugh and doing it about as badly as Newt would expect.

 His brain really needs to step up and get this situation under control because Newt refuses to laugh uncontrollably about string theory.
-In the absence of consciousness-altering substances, that's a line in the sand he isn't going to cross.
+In the absence of consciousness-altering substances, that's a line in the sand he won’t cross.

-“Oh god,” Newt says, trying to breathe, “I think I’m going to die.
+“Oh god,” Newt pants, trying to breathe past the crunch-crunch-you’re-dead empirical validity of M-theory.
+“I think I’m gonna die.
 String theory wins forever.
 Infinite win.
 Monsters.
-You really have a better sense of humor than I ever thought possible.
+You have a better sense of humor than I ever thought possible.
 Or maybe now I have a terrible one.
 What was I even talking about?”

-“You realize you’re de-jargoning neuroscience for a neuroscientist?”
+“You realize you’re de-jargoning membrane dynamics for a biologist?”
 Newt asks.
 “It’s adorable.”

-“It is most certainly not 'adorable'.
-It is a professional courtesy, which I’ve extended to you for a decade without the faintest hope of reciprocation,” Hermann says primly, before returning to his original point.
+“It’s most certainly not ‘adorable.’
+It’s a professional courtesy, which I’ve extended to you for a decade without the faintest hope of reciprocation,” Hermann says primly, before returning to his original point.
 “Given a neural signal is transmitted, further improvement can then be effected, via repetitive stimulation, in a manner conceptually akin to the neuronal phenomenon of long term potentiation.”

 “Not bad for a glorified accountant,” Newt says.
-“Biology.
-It is awesome.
+“Biology: it’s awesome.
 Try not to be jealous.
-I suppose neuroscience as a field is big enough for both of us, and I would be willing to share it with you, but only if you beg.”
+I suppose neuroscience, as a field, is big enough for both of us, and I’d be willing to share it with you, but only if you beg.”

 “How charitable,” Hermann replies.
 “There are several problems with your model.”